corvusdeinanis/cuddlyspaceship/content/Project Xanadu.md

 ---
-title: "Project Xanadu"
+title: Project Xanadu
 date: 2023-08-17
-tags: ['todo']
+tags:
+  - todo
+  - study
 ---

 was the first [[hypertext]] project, founded in 1960 by [[Ted Nelson]]